Shawkani1/solo-project/README.md

 DonorHub is a donation management app designed specifically for organization managers to streamline the donation process.
 With DonorHub, nonprofits, charities, and fundraising organizations can efficiently track, manage, and analyze donations from Donors all in one centralized platform.

-This version uses React, Zustand, Express, Passport, and PostgreSQL.
-(A full list of dependencies can be found in `package.json`.)

 ## Prerequisites

 Before you get started, make sure you have the following software installed on your computer: